In this article

 First, build something that matters to people.

-This is the hardest thing to do, and it’s also at the deepest core of marketing.
-The best way to communicate value is to start by make something incredibly valuable to a significant market.
+This is the hardest thing to do, and it's also at the deepest core of marketing.
+The best way to communicate value is to start by making something incredibly valuable to a significant market.
 The communication bit is relatively trivial if the value is self-evident.

 In Elon Musk's eyes, the "significant market" is humanity itself – electric cars are valuable because they're the future of sustainable transportation.
 They're also incredibly difficult to work on.